-The extent to which COVID-19 and measures taken in response thereto impact our business, results of operations and financial condition will depend on future developments, which are highly uncertain and are difficult to predict.
-COVID-19 has and is likely to have a material adverse impact on our results of operations and financial condition and heighten many of our known risks.
+COVID-19 has had, and any future outbreaks, epidemics, pandemics or public health crises are likely to have, a material adverse impact on our results of operations and financial condition and heighten many of our known risks.

-The outbreak of the global pandemic of COVID-19 and economic effects of preventative measures taken across the United States and worldwide have weighed on the macroeconomic environment, negatively impacting consumer confidence, unemployment and other economic indicators that contribute to consumer spending and payment behavior and demand for credit.
-Such economic conditions reduce the usage of our credit cards and other financing products and the average purchase amount of transactions on our credit cards and through our other products, which, in each case, reduces our interest and fee income.
-For more information on the risks related to the extent to which key macroeconomic conditions could have a material adverse effect on our business, results of operations and financial condition, see "-Macroeconomic conditions could have a material adverse effect on our business, results of operations and financial condition."
+Over the past two years, the global pandemic of COVID-19 and economic effects of preventative measures taken across the United States and worldwide have weighed on the macroeconomic environment, negatively impacting consumer confidence, unemployment and other economic indicators that contribute to consumer spending and payment behavior and demand for credit.
+As discussed above with regard to material adverse effects of macroeconomic conditions, such economic conditions reduce the usage of our credit cards and other financing products and the average purchase amount of transactions on our credit cards and through our other products, which, in each case, reduces our interest and fee income.

-The extent of the impact of COVID-19 on our business, results of operations and financial condition will depend on future developments, which are highly uncertain and are difficult to predict, including, but not limited to, the duration and spread of the outbreak, including the emergence of new variants, its severity, the actions to contain the virus or treat its impact, and how guickly and to what extent normal economic and operating conditions can resume.
+The extent of the continuing impact of COVID-19 and any future outbreaks, epidemics, pandemics or other public health crises on our business, results of operations and financial condition will depend on future developments, which are highly uncertain and are difficult to predict, including, but not limited to, the nature and duration of such public health crisis, its severity, the actions to contain the public health crisis or address its impact, and how quickly and to what extent normal economic and operating conditions can resume.